collab-uniba/pynblint/README.md

 ```c
 uvicorn main:app --reload
 ```
 The reload command makes the server restart after code changes.
-Only do this for development.
+Only do this for development.<br>
 3. You will get a response with address and port on which the server is running, otherwise you will get some kind of error
 ## Reference paper
 [1] [Pimentel et al., "A large-scale study about quality and reproducibility of jupyter notebooks."](http://www2.ic.uff.br/~leomurta/papers/pimentel2019a.pdf)